factor/factor/contrib/README.txt

 This directory contains Factor code that is not part of the core library, but is useful enough to ship with the Factor distribution.

-You can load these modules by typing:
+Modules can be loaded from the listener:

-REQUIRE: modulename
+  "modulename" require

-in the listener.
+Credits:

 - aim -- AOL Instant Messenger client library (Doug Coleman)
 - automata -- Graphics demo for the UI (Eduardo Cavazos)